conda/conda/docs/source/user-guide/tasks/use-conda-with-travis-ci.rst

 Bootstrap your environment
 ==========================

-If you encounter the "RemoveError" error where ``conda update conda`` tries to uninstall setup tools, this is likely a metadata issue.
 To bootstrap your environment, use the standalone conda approach in your appveyor.yml:

 .. code-block:: yaml